 This is by no means guaranteed, but I think it is more likely than not… which makes Bitcoin the most attractive asset in the investable landscape, in terms of expected value.
 (Even if you think there’s only a 10% chance that the analysis here is accurate, that means your expected value for Bitcoin is a 50x.)
 If this all sounds crazy (and it probably does), it might be worth adjusting my numbers to come up with your own.

 When you’ve got your answer, remember to step back and ask yourself: “do I have enough Bitcoin?”

 Did you find that Bitcoin analysis informative?
 You have a choice now:

 Leave this page & forget how to find my work again, OR

-Sign up for this free weekly Bitcoin newsletter to receive posts like this.
+Gain access to this free weekly Bitcoin newsletter to receive posts like this.
 My goal is to help you understand why Bitcoin could be the key to growing your wealth this decade: 👇👇👇

 Thanks for reading Once-in-a-Species!
 Subscribe for free to receive new posts and support my work.
 Unsubscribe anytime.